Go all-electric

 Difference between heat pumps and solar hot water

-Both heat pump systems and high-performance solar hot water systems are the best water heating options for improving environmental outcomes.
 However heat pump water systems don’t need solar hot water collectors on the roof so can be a good option where sun access is not good.
 Many hot water systems also have gas for boosting hot water on cloudy days.

 Heat pumps are also good if you do have solar panels as you’re effectively powering hot water with ‘free’ electricity.